ryantoll/Kata-Game-of-Life/README.md

 1. Make the "game" progress based upon a timer rather than a keystroke.
 Add Play/Pause button to support this.
 Editing a cell automatically pauses the game to ensure consistent calculations.

-2. <s>Add (optional?) more detailed color codes.
-It might be helpful for users to be able to see which cells are stable, about to grow, recently grown(?), about to die, or recently dead.
-Packed flags can be used to store multiple overlapping states in the same variable to facilitate this.
-A logical color scheme would be needed to communcate this.
-Color scales might coincide with the packed flags in a way that would be sensible to users.
-For example RBG values of 0 or 255 could correspond to the flags alive/dead, will grow/stable, will die/stable.</s>
+2. Performance upgrades as discussed above based upon testing.

-3. Performance upgrades as discussed above based upon testing.
+3. Further GUI library upgrades as needs arise.

-4. Further GUI library upgrades as needs arise.
+4. Improved rendering speed as this seems to be the primary bottleneck.